plone/training/deployment/customization.rst

 .. caution::

     One hazard for the current playbook web server support is that it does **not** delete old host files.
-    So, if you had previously set up ``www.mynewclient.com`` and then deleted that item from the playbook host list, the nginx host file would remain.
+    If you had previously set up ``www.mynewclient.com`` and then deleted that item from the playbook host list, the nginx host file would remain.
     Log in and delete it if needed.
     Yes, this is an exception to the "don't login to change configuration rule".